noamkux/--manageU2/README.md

 - Create a shopping list based on the ingredients required for your recipes
 - Add new recipes with at least 3 ingredients, 3 instructions, and 1 utensil

-## Getting Started

-To use the What to Cook app, follow these steps:

-1. Clone the repository to your local machine.
-2. Install the required dependencies by running `npm install`.
-3. Start the app by running `npm start`.
-4. Access the app through your web browser at `http://localhost:3000`.

 ## Usage

 ### Adding a Recipe